 All these kinds of functions called with a floating value in the kyosu namespace will return a complex value.

-callables usable with all cayley_dickson types
+Callables usable with all cayley_dickson types

 Most EVE arithmetic and math functions are provided.
 In particular, real analytic functions of one variable can be quite naturally extended using the polar form described above from a mere complex implementation.